-Have a good understanding of application deadlines; these are usually in early Michaelmas term and often work on a rolling basis, (they are reviewed as and when people apply) so there is a benefit to applying early.
+Have a good understanding of application deadlines; these can open as early as July and often work on a rolling basis, (they are reviewed as and when people apply) so there is a benefit to applying early.

 If you don't get an internship in your penultimate year, all is not lost; a number of the large banks offer 'off-cycle' internships for those who have just graduated and smaller boutique banks, corporate finance houses and trading firms offer less rigid recruitment processes.